wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 Normally we need ssh keys to fetch these dependencies, but a docker container won't be having it.
 Below are the few ways of solving this:

-  * **Way 1:** Install dependencies externally (local or jenkins) and docker will copy them directly
+  * **Way 1:** Install dependencies externally (local or Jenkins) and docker will copy them directly
     * **Advantages:**
       - No SSH key required by docker.
     * **Downsides:**
       - Dependencies installation won't be cached auto as it's happening outside the docker.
-      - Some modules like bcrypt have binding issues if not installed directly on same machine.
+      - Some modules like bcrypt have binding issues if not installed directly on the same machine.

   * **Way 2:** Pass SSH key as an argument in dockerfile or copy it from system to the working directory and let dockerfile copy it.
 Docker container can then install dependencies.
     * **Advantages:**
       - Caching is achieved.
       - No module binding issues.
     * **Downside:**
-      - SSH key would be exposed in docker container if not handled correctly.
+      - SSH key would be exposed in a docker container if not handled correctly.
       - Single SSH key will have security issues and different ones will be difficult to manage.

   * **Way 3:** Host the private repos globally like our own private npm (in case of node.js) and add it's host entry on the system.
 Docker container can then install dependencies by fetching from our private npm.
     * **Advantages:**
-      - Caching is acheived
+      - Caching is achieved
       - No SSH key required
     * **Disadvantages:**
       - One time setup of hosting.
-      - Need to publish the private repos each time we create a new tag.
+      - We need to publish the private repos each time we create a new tag.

 Way 3 proved to be much better in our case and we moved ahead with it.